Baklava Rolls Recipe

 Baklava:

-• 1 teaspoon ground cinnamon
+• 1 1/2 teaspoons of ground cinnamon + more to serve

-• 1 package of phyllo dough
+• 1 package of phyllo dough (make sure you unthaw the phyllo well in advance)

 Syrup: